 How does it work?

 When something new happens to us, we remember it and attach a reaction to that experience.
-Memories stored in our minds hold the original physical and emotional reactions that occurred when memory was first formed.
+Memories stored in our minds hold the original physical and emotional reactions that occurred when the memory was first formed.
 Each time similar events occur, the subconscious physical and emotional reactions attached to the original memory are repeated, and these reactions can be unhealthy, particularly outside the context of the original event.
 In hypnotherapy, the trained therapist gently guides the client through a process to recall the original event that triggered the initial reaction, separate the memory from the learned behavior, and reconstruct the event with new, healthier associations.

 During hypnosis, a person's body relaxes while his or her thoughts become more focused and attentive.
 Like other relaxation techniques, hypnosis decreases blood pressure and heart rate, and alters certain types of brain wave activity.
 In this relaxed state, a person will feel very at ease physically yet fully awake mentally.